 Without being psychologists, we do suspect that there some underlying loneliness that comes from the business of rushing around, and trying to make money, especially in today’s expensive cities…and this desired trend of connectivity is the response.
 The next generation wants smaller homes, a smaller footprint, and a more local, environmental touch.
 And this is where businesses can lean toward.

 So, if you bother to take the time to create personal experiences, whether online or in-store, you may be able to create a little haven of loyal customers that will stick by you, and be true to what you stand for.
 In a way, it almost means that being a smaller business, or making a larger business feel small and cozy, will help to reduce the importance of price and fast delivery of online shopping.
 Make your customer feel like they’ve just gotten a hug, and you’ll be on the right track!

-What you have to win the online war is you.
+Your best weapon to win the online war is this: you.
 After all, a warm, genuine personal relationship is something robots can’t do, at least for now.

 If you’d like to enjoy a nice personal chat with one of our team, contact us today!